 (g) a letter from the building owner stating facts and explaining financial hardships

-hmore recently built buildings that obtained an original occupancy permit no less than three years prior to the compliance date specified in Z.
+(h). more recently built buildings that obtained an original occupancy permit no less than three years prior to the compliance date specified in Z.

 (i) or approved documents by the AHJ